 THE CASE FOR DIRECT COMMERCIAL REAL ESTATE INVESTMENT

-However, moving from a conceptual “yes” on real estate investing to a properly risk- adjusted real estate portfolio requires a good understanding of the various investment options, coupled with a carefully identified risk tolerance and enumeration of investment return requirements.
-For family offices the type of ownership is also a decision factor.
+However, getting from “yes” on real estate, to a properly risk-adjusted portfolio requires a good understanding of the investment options, coupled with a carefully identified risk tolerance and enumeration of investment return requirements.
+For family offices in particular, the type of ownership is also a decision factor.
+There are benefits of direct ownership that should considered—as they can often help attain long-term strategic goals and objectives not found elsewhere.
 This paper provides a foundation for the rationale of real estate investment, together with a description of strategy formulation and property/class characteristics.
-Furthermore, we identify several benefits available only by owning real estate assets directly, as well as certain competitive advantages a family office can utilize.
+Lastly, we identify several benefits available by owning real estate assets directly.

 In the modern era, real estate has become a significant asset class, with broad and diverse ownership.
-Globally, commercial/investment real estate is valued at approximately $11.9 trillion, comprising approximately 10.9% of the investment universe.
-Of this total, approximately $6.1 trillion is equity (56%) with the balance (44%) as debt instruments.
-We see a higher debt ratio when looking at the U.S., albeit the available data excludes smaller portfolios and private ownership yet includes private and public debt.
-Given these constraints, the U.S. national market for real estate is estimated at approximately $6.2 trillion--$1.8 trillion identified as public or private equity.
+Globally, commercial/investment real estate is valued at approximately $14.45 trillion, comprising approximately 10.6% of the investment universe.
+Of this total, approximately $7.7 trillion is equity (53%) with the balance (47%) as debt instruments.
+We see a higher debt ratio when looking at the U.S., albeit the available data excludes smaller portfolios and private ownership, yet includes private and public debt.
+Given these constraints, the U.S. national market for real estate is estimated at approximately $7.5 trillion--$2.5 trillion identified as public or private equity.
+As an asset class, real estate offers a breadth and depth of investment opportunities.

 The growth and scale of commercial investment real estate is largely attributable to the multiple benefits it brings to a balanced portfolio.
 These include complementary portfolio returns, a ratable income stream, diversification, tax (timing) benefits and an inflation hedge.
 Historically, real estate returns have balanced between equities and bonds, providing a strong complement to an overall portfolio return.